MichaelVessia/wetlabs/README.md

 ruby wqm.rb
 ```

+The script will prompt you for a file name.
+Enter the name of the file, with the `.txt` extension included.

-You should now have a csv file in the same directory, see `example_output.txt`
+After execution completes, you should have a csv file in the same directory.
+It will have the same name as the input file, but with a `.csv` extension instead.
+See `example_output.txt`